 When using RS485 detectors (e.g. LB 480), only the count rate is transmitted to the LB 476 EVU and is calculated internally to a level value.
-A calibration of the current output of the detector itself must be carried out directly at the connected detector.
+A calibration of the detector itself must be carried out directly at the connected detector.